websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 The DXP Cloud backup service creates backups of an environment's database and the full contents of the `LIFERAY_HOME/data` folder.
 This content is stored as `.tgz` files and can be downloaded via the DXP Cloud console.

-Users can also download or upload environment backups using backup service APIs.
+Users can also download or upload environment backups [using the DXP Cloud Console](#uploading-backups-via-the-console), or through [Backup APIs](#backup-service-apis).

-## Downloading Backups via the DXP Cloud Console
+## Downloading Backups via the Console

 Follow these steps to download a backup from the *Backups* page in your `prd` environment: